m-t-a97/telegram-workflow/README.md

 If you've encountered any bugs, please raise issues and then fix them once you are assigned.

-Thank you for your contributions and have fun.
+Thank you for your contributions and have fun!

 ---